silverstripe/silverstripe-mfa/readme.md

 This is the Bootstrap Authenticator, that will let people login with one-time text-tokens.

-Your second-factor form needs to extend the `MFALoginForm`, to enable creation of new tokens on request.
+Your second-factor form needs to be it's own form, but has to have a field named `token`, which can fall back via the Bootstrapper..

 This can be done on creation of the Member, via `BootstrapMFAProvider::updateTokens($member)`